3F/netfx4sdk/Readme.md

 ## Usage

-Two modes.

 `-mode sys` - Hack using assemblies for windows.
-Highly *recommended* because of
+Highly *recommended* because

 * [++] All modules are under windows support.
 * [+] It does not require internet connection (portable).